 “The question that has to be asked is how on earth did this material come to be installed on all of those buildings.
 Somehow or other, those materials have got on to 300 buildings without any tests being done or test results being produced.”

 The refurbishment of Grenfell Tower, following which 72 innocemt victims lost their lives in a raging inferno on 14th June last year, was signed off by building control managers at the Royal Borough of Kensington and Chelsea in 2016.
 However, if the reports in the Times and the Independent are correct, the cladding and insulation system never underwent the required mandatory safety testing.
 Furthermore, Reynobond ACM cladding panels, in combination with Celotex RS5000 PIR insulation, were fitted during the refurbishment of the block, neither of which had been approved in the planning consent issued for the works in January 2014.
 On the contrary the planning consent for the Grenfell project specified ZINC rainscreen cladding (not the aluminium type used) and Celotex FR5000 insulation (not the Celotex RS5000 used).

 It has been widely suggested that the highly flammable cladding and Celotex polyisocyanurate (PIR) insulation foam were major contributors to the rapid and unprecedented spread of the blaze, which killed 72 people in June last year.
 In light of these revelations we believe that an urgent review of the circumstances under which Rydon were awarded the contract for the Grenfell project should be ordered.
-We believe the results of such a review would be both informative and intriguing.
+We believe such a review would prove highly informative and should be absolutely mandatory.